 For many people, ballroom dancing brings up images of a time from the past; when every gentleman had a tuxedo in the wardrobe and every lady knew how to waltz.
 These days, ballroom dancing can bring some of those feelings of graciousness and good manners back to life, but let’s not think it’s an activity trapped in the past.
 Some of the etiquettes on the dance floor are timeless, while others have changed.
-After all, you can always rent a tuxedo if need be and both ladies and gentlemen can learn to waltz by signing up for classes at your local Fred Astaire Dance Studio.
+After all, you can always rent a tuxedo if need be and both ladies and gentlemen can learn to waltz by signing up for classes at your local Fred Astaire Dance Studios.

 General good manners apply!
 “Please” and “Thank You” are the golden rule, but so are good eye contact and a smile.
 In social dancing, a man can ask a woman to dance, but so can the ladies.
 In either case, if you say yes, offer your hand and let your partner escort you to the floor.
 A note about saying “No, thank you.”
 In social and group dance situations, it is considered good form to say yes to most people who ask — the variety of partners will only help you both improve.
 If you have a reason you would rather decline, a smile, along with a simple “No thank you.
 Perhaps later,” is appropriate.
 A potential partner’s poor dance technique is not generally considered a good reason to decline a dance.